 - 2 lb chicken breast, cut into 1-1 ½ inch pieces

 - ¼ c plain yogurt, or Greek yogurt

 - ¼ tsp ground black pepper

-- 6-7 wooden skewers, soaked in water
+- 6-7 wooden skewers, soaked in water for 10 minutes

 - In a small bowl, mix all the marinade ingredients together.